 For this recipe, you only need salmon fillets that you can buy in the market.
 But if you know how to fillet some fish, you can go ahead and buy a whole salmon.
 In addition, we recommend sprinkling your salmon with lemon juice before you grill it to add some flavor to it.

 Discover how to make the perfect grilled salmon similar to Outback Steakhouse.
-As an added bonus, we included a recipe for tartar sauce to add that sweet tangy flavor to your grilled salmon.
+As an added bonus, we also included a recipe for tartar sauce to add that sweet tangy flavor to your grilled salmon.
 Lastly, you can certainly enjoy your grilled salmon recipe with an equally delicious appetizer like this Cocktail Rye Canapes.

 How To Make Copycat Outback Steakhouse Grilled Salmon

 Replicate this flavorful dish from Outback Steakhouse in the comfort of your own home.
 This recipe lets you prepare a meal just enough for the family with minimal effort.

 In a bowl, mix together the sour cream, mayonnaise, basil, lemon juice, 2 tablespoons of horseradish, and 1 teaspoon of soy sauce.

 Add 1/2 teaspoon of salt and pepper, mix, and set aside.

 Combine the olive oil, 1/2 tablespoon of horseradish, garlic powder, 1/4 teaspoon of black pepper, and 1/2 teaspoon of salt in a bowl.